frabjous/logicpenguin-homepage/README.md

 The source files for the homepage for <https://logicpenguin.com>.

+The source files for Logic Penguin itself can be found here: <https://github.com/frabjous/logicpenguin>

-I doubt anyone else will find this code useful at the moment, since it’s only an “under construction” page.
+I doubt anyone else will find this code in this repository useful at the moment, since it’s only an “under construction” page.
 In the future, who knows?

 ## License